Producers

 Workshops

 From time to time MBP hosts free workshops of interest to beef producers.
-Due to the ongoing restrictions regarding in-person gatherings and group size limits brought about by the COVID-19 pandemic, MBP will deliver these workshops in a virtual setting.
 Stay tuned to the Events page on our website for upcoming dates and topics.

 Scholarships